-Recognizing a growing national need for comprehensive care for patients with peritoneal-based cancers, Dr. Lambert was recruited to the UMass Memorial Medical Center to continue her clinical and research efforts.
-Since being at UMass, she has become board-certified in Palliative Medicine and has been promoted to associate professor.
-Her clinical efforts continue to focus on the surgical and multidisciplinary care of patients with carcinomatosis.
-She continues to search for new and better ways of treating appendiceal cancer through the UMass Appendiceal Cancer Research Group.
-Through comprehensive patient-centered care, research and education, Dr. Lambert hopes to improve the outcomes and alleviate the suffering caused by appendiceal and other peritoneal-based cancers.
+Recognizing a growing national need for comprehensive care for patients with peritoneal-based cancers, Dr Lambert was recruited to the UMass Memorial Medical Center to continue her clinical and research efforts.
+While at UMass, she became board-certified in Palliative Medicine and was promoted to associate professor.
+Her research efforts included the formation of the UMass Appendiceal Cancer Research Group.
+In January 2018, she was recruited to the Huntsman Cancer Institute at the University of Utah in Salk Lake City to start a new peritoneal malignancy program.
+Through comprehensive patient-centred care, research and education, Dr Lambert hopes to improve the outcomes and alleviate the suffering caused by appendiceal and other peritoneal-based cancers.
 She also continues to volunteer as a surgeon in Haiti.

 *Please note, Pseudomyxoma Survivor does not endorse individual surgeons or specialists.